Employer Insights

 Express Milk Break

-Oregon employers are required to provide employees including hourly, salaried, and part-time, an appropriate / private location to express milk.
+Oregon employers are required to provide employees, including hourly, salaried, and part-time, an appropriate / private location to express milk.
 This requirement lasts until the child is 18 months of age.
-Employers with 10 or fewer employees may assert an exemption if providing these breaks imposes an “undue hardship.”
+Employers with 10 or fewer employees may request an exemption to BOLI if providing express milk breaks causes “undue hardship.”

 Oregon Scheduling Laws

-Predictive scheduling applies to all employers in the state in the retail, hospitality, or food services industries with 500 or more employees, and was created with the primary intention of giving employees who need to care for children or other family members a chance to allocate their time appropriately, without sacrificing shifts and the opportunity to work.
+Predictive scheduling applies to all employers in the state in the retail, hospitality, or food services industries with 500 or more total employees, and was created with the primary intention of giving employees needing to care for children or other family members a chance to allocate his or her time appropriately, without sacrificing shifts and the opportunity to work.

 Oregon Child Labor Laws